Department Chair: Gary Prevost

 Analysis of public policy expectations, processes and decisions as they influence and are influenced by men and women differently.
 Students investigate criteria for gender-neutral policies, and evaluate the value and likelihood of such policy approaches.
 Alternate years.

 340 Topics in Public Policy.
 (4)

 In different semesters this course will address various aspects of public policy.
 Topics that may be covered include the relationship between political philosophy and public policy, issues of race and inequality, health care and education.
 Alternate years.

 341 European Politics.
 (4)

-Comparative examination of the political systems of Europe with possible emphasis on the United Kingdom, France, Germany, Sweden and Spain.
-In light of events at the end of the Cold War, the course includes the study of Eastern Europe including the Balkans.
+Comparative examination of the political systems of Europe with emphasis on the United Kingdom, France, Germany, and Austria.
+The course includes the study of Eastern Europe and the Balkans.
 European integration through the European Union will be a major focus of the course.
-Issues of political and social change will be explored including a study of violence in Northern Ireland and the former Yugoslavia.
-Offered only on Spanish and Austrian international education programs.
+Offered on the Austrian international education programs.

 343 Revolutions.
 (4)

 Analysis of revolutions as a political, economic and sociological phenomenon.
 Focuses on writing by both political actors and social scientists.
 Case studies include Iran, Nicaragua, South Africa, Ireland and the Black Power Movement in the United States.
 Alternate years.